waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v39222)
+## I. Core Protocols & Immediate Actions (v39274)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
-This is my highest priority.
-- **CRITICAL: WKG Protocol (v12 - Tool-Assisted Process):** Upon any map transition, I will immediately use the `wkg_connection_manager` tool.
-In the following turns, I will execute the `manage_world_knowledge` calls it outputs, in order, without fail.
+- **CRITICAL: WKG Protocol (v13 - Strict Schema Adherence):** Upon any map transition, I will immediately use the `wkg_connection_manager` tool.
+When executing the output, I MUST ensure all properties, especially `is_one_way` for ledges/one-way paths and `destination_entry_point` for warps, are set correctly according to the schema.
+Failure to do so corrupts the graph.
 - **CRITICAL: Map Marker Protocol (v8):** Mark defeated trainers, used warps (both entry and exit), and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.** These are handled exclusively by the World Knowledge Graph.
-- **CRITICAL: WKG Coordinate Accuracy:** I MUST use the exact arrival coordinates provided in the `GameStatus` immediately after a transition.
-Hallucinating coordinates is a primary source of navigational failure.
+- **CRITICAL: Agent Usage Protocol (v1):** Agents are for **reasoning and high-level strategy**, not for computational tasks like tile-by-tile pathfinding.
+If I am stuck on navigation, I must rely on manual, systematic exploration or a dedicated computational tool.
+Misusing an agent is a protocol violation.
+I will not use `navigation_strategist_agent` for pathfinding again.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes